 There Are Two Modes To Recovery & Regeneration

-1-Passive Recovery, which requires no effort on your part. (e.g. getting massage, sleeping, ice baths)
+1-Passive Recovery, which requires no effort on your part. (e.g. getting a massage, sleeping, ice baths)

 2-Active Recovery, which requires some effort on your part.

 Think of recovery & regeneration as a vacation from stress.
-It’s giving your body a time out so it can recover and come back strong.
-How rapidly can your body’s soft tissues and nervous system recovery from the stress of sport?
+It’s giving your body a time-out so it can recover and come back strong.
+How rapidly can your body’s soft tissues and nervous system recover from the stress of sport?

 This blog will focus on passive recovery in the form of getting enough sleep.

-A productive day at work and a successful day on the course begins the night before by getting enough sleep.
-You parents had a bedtime for you when you were in school for a reason…. so you woke up rested and refreshed the next day, thus affording you the best opportunity to learn in school.
-Well the job at the office isn’t any different.
+A productive day at work and a successful day on the course begin the night before by getting enough sleep.
+Your parents had a bedtime for you when you were in school for a reason…. so you woke up rested and refreshed the next day, thus affording you the best opportunity to learn in school.
+Well, the job at the office isn’t any different.
 The same principles of health and wellness still apply to adults.